Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### An application running on Amazon EC2 instances must access objects within an Amaon S3 busket that are encrypted using server-side encryption using AWS KMS encryption keys (SSE-KMS).
 The application must have access to the customer master key (CMK) to decrypt the objects.
 Which combination of steps will grant the application access?
 (Select TWO.)

 - [x] Write an S3 bucket policy that grants the bucket access to the key.
-- [ ] Grant access to the key in the IAM EC2 role attached to the application’s EC2 instances.
+- [ ] Grant access to the key in the IAM EC2 role attached to the application's EC2 instances.
 - [ ] Write a key policy that enables IAM policies to grant access to the key.
-- [ ] Grant access to the key in the S3 bucket’s ACL.
+- [ ] Grant access to the key in the S3 bucket's ACL.
 - [x] Create a Systems Manager parameter that exposes the KMS key to the EC2 instances.

 **[⬆ Back to Top](#table-of-contents)**